flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B5-penny-pincher/features.md

 <img src="/ws21/bachelor/b5-penny-pincher/LiveFeed.png" width="350px" style="float:right;padding:0 20px 20px 0">
 <br>
 <p style="font-size:18px;">
 The Live Feed is the <b>main feature</b> of this app.
 Here you can choose one or more of the eleven main categories you're interested in and see "live" <b>the newest bargains</b> for these products.
 Our idea behind this page was to help people who are <b>searching for presents</b> and aren't sure exactly what they want.
-Or maybe you're just want to hunt bargains!
+Or maybe you're just wanting to hunt bargains!
 If you do <b>not</b> choose <b>any</b> categories, then you see <b>all products</b> from all categories.
 </p>
 {{</section>}}